jamiebrawn/foil-online-retail-analysis/README.md

 ## Usage

-[Instructions on how to run your analysis will go here]
+...

 ## Results

-[Summary of key findings and recommendations will go here]
+...

 ## Author

 James Brawn

-## License
+## Licence

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 The dataset used in this project is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.

-## Acknowledgments
+## Acknowledgements

-- UCI Machine Learning Repository for providing the dataset
+- UCI Machine Learning Repository for providing the dataset.
-- [Any other acknowledgments]
+- Daqing Chen, School of Engineering, London South Bank University, for creating the dataset.

+## Disclaimer

+This project was conducted as part of an interview process with [FOIL Ltd.](https://foilai.co.uk/)

 ## References